 - Never open an attachment from someone you do not know or even a suspicious email from someone you do know.
 In the second case, send the person you do know a new email asking about the attachment.

 - Common attack emails include, “Your payment was approved,” “Your password was changed,” Your health insurance policy has been cancelled,” “Your invoice is attached” or “Your package is ready for pickup.”
 Because of the coronavirus crisis, ransomware spam emails also include “Buy your masks here” or “Coronavirus cure is now available!” or “Read what the government does not want you to know.”
 Never reply to these emails, click the links or download the attachments.
 Block them, report them as spam or just delete them.

 - Only download a file from websites that you completely trust.
 For example, a user manual that is not from the manufacturer’s website.
 If you open the file and do not see a user manual, you have been infected by something.

 - Set up and use user accounts that do not have the power to install anything.
-Only the practice’s Administrator account should have this power.
+Only the practice’s Administrator user account should have this power.
 The Administrator should only use this user account for Administrator duties, not day-to-day work.

 - Try not to install software from a company that you are not familiar with.
 If you are confident it will not open the door to a problem, read the “End User License Agreement” before you install it.
 You can also install it on a computer that is not in your network.

 - If you use Windows XP or Windows Server 2003, upgrade to Windows 10 or Windows Server 2012 as soon as possible.
 Microsoft is constantly and automatically updating their latest software to protect your data better than ever.